jderstd/axum/README.md

 ## Contributing

-For contributing, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
+For contributing, please refer to the [contributing guide](./CONTRIBUTING.md).

 ## License